kpousti/cse15l-lab-reports/LabReport4.md

 We then go to the problematic file called `ListExamples.java` using the command `vim ListExamples.java` showing and allowing us access to all the lines located in that file.

-To access the problematic file, "ListExamples.java," and edit it using the vim editor, I used the following keystrokes:
+To access the problematic file, `ListExamples.java` and edit it using the vim editor, I used the following keystrokes:

 - Keys pressed: `vim ListExamples.java` `<enter>`
 - Effect: Opens the `ListExamples.java` file in the vim editor, allowing access to all the lines in the file.